zhmixx/klik/README.md

 # klik!!
-klik!! is a clicker game i made for fun.
+klik!! is a clicker game i'm developing to practice building gui.